isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

 [The middle](#the-middle) describes how a section's component data is imported into paragraph items from a corresponding section of the XML file.
 In addition to this, we also need to ensure that the section data gets properly imported in the `foia_agency_report` migration.
-There are some nested Paragraphs, and handling those will be a little different (see `Special sections` below).
+(There are some nested Paragraphs, and handling those will be a little different.
+See `Special sections` below.)

 To do this, the `foia_agency_report` migration in `migrate_plus.migration.foia_agency_report.yml` needs to be updated to import